Novator 9M729: Description

 The 9M729 missile may utilize the Transporter Erector Launcher (TEL) of the 9K720 Iskander missile system, where the system might be referred to as Iskander-K; K referring to the Russian phrase for cruise missile; крылатая ракета.
-Other reports suggest that six missiles are carried on the MAZ 543 launcher, which is associated with the R-17 (SS-1 'Scud B').
+Other reports suggest that six missiles are carried on the MAZ 543 launcher, which is associated with the R-17 Elbrus.

 It is believed that the 9M729 is a land-based variant of the Novator Kalibr cruise missile employed by the Russian Navy.

 Russia states a range of less than 500km, but media sources claim the missile has an actual range of 2,350 kilometers, and a reduced range of 2,000 kilometers when armed with a 500 kilogram conventional warhead.

 The difference could be rooted in the Russian complaint about the Mk41 launchers deployed by the US in Poland and Romania as part of its Aegis Ashore program.
 The US denies the Russian allegation, while Russia dismisses the reported range of its missile as claimed by the media.